-As a participant in the Out-of-Area Coverage, Minimum Coverage, PPO-Deductible and PPO-Copay Options, you and your covered dependents are eligible for the Mail Service Prescription Drug Option offered through Express Scripts (formerly Medco).
+As a participant in the PPO 750, PPO 1500, PPO 2500 and Out-of-Area Options, you and your covered dependents are eligible for the Mail Service Prescription Drug Option offered through Express Scripts (formerly Medco).
 You may use the mail service option to order prescription drugs you take on an ongoing basis to treat chronic medical conditions such as allergies, arthritis, diabetes, emphysema, heart disease, high blood pressure, thyroid disease, and ulcers.
 You may also purchase injectable drugs that are approved by the Food and Drug Administration (FDA) for self-administration.

-To encourage you to take advantage of American Eagle's mail order prescription drug program, you may only get an initial purchase and two refill purchases of a maintenance medication at a retail pharmacy.
-After that, you should consider filling your remaining maintenance medication prescriptions through the mail order prescription drug program to avoid paying the full cost for refills, as shown in the chart below.
+To encourage you to take advantage of Envoy's mail order prescription drug program, you may only get an initial purchase and two refill purchases of a maintenance medication at a retail pharmacy.
+After that, you should consider filling your remaining maintenance medication prescriptions through the mail order prescription drug program to avoid paying the full cost for refills.